benjamin-heasly/pyramid/docs/signal-demo/README.md

 ![Plot of signal chunks, drifting trial after trial.](demo-signal-drifting.png "Plot of drifting signal chunks")

-The trials will update every few seconds as trials occur, in this demo every 6.28 or `2pi` seconds.
+The plots will update every few seconds as trials occur, in this demo every 6.28 or `2pi` seconds.
 Note that the sinusoidal signal appears to drif, trial after trial.
 This is intentional, for demo purposes -- the sinusoids were computed with a period shorter than 1 trial, by a factor of 0.95.
 This clock drift rate of 0.95 is pretty huge, exaggerated to make it pop out visually.

 ## estimating and correcting for clock drift

-Pyramid has a way to esimate clock drift between readers and to apply a drift correction per trial.
+Pyramid has a way to esimate clock drift between readers and to apply an offset correction per trial.
 Let's see it work, first, then look at how it works and how to set it up.

 The second part of this demo uses a modified experiment YAML file, `demo_experiment_with_sync.yaml`.